 Comprehensive Overview

 The association of sodium carbonate with medicinal uses, particularly headache remedies, cemented the term "sodanum" in the lexicon of medieval scholars and alchemists.
-But as these individuals began to investigate the properties of various substances, the name "sodanum" became increasingly linked to the source of sodium carbonate, namely, the mineral deposits from which it was extracted.
+As these individuals began to investigate the properties of various substances, the name "sodanum" became increasingly linked to the source of sodium carbonate, namely, the mineral deposits from which it was extracted.
 This linguistic link between the compound and the element's eventual name is a crucial piece of the puzzle.

 Trends and Latest Developments